 - A Real Life example from English history would be King Stephen, who usurped the throne from his cousin Matilda, the rightful heir, because as a woman she was regarded as incompetent to rule by the standards of the time (the 1100s).
 Values Dissonance, anyone?

-- As mentioned above, King Richard III cast aspersions as to the qualifications of a young king to rule.
-Richard's motivation for claiming the throne remain in the dark to this day; was he simply a power-hungry tyrant, or had he simply grown to believe that only he could do the job?
+- As mentioned above, King Richard III cast aspersions on the qualifications of a young king to rule.
+Richard's motivations for claiming the throne remain in the dark to this day; was he a power-hungry tyrant, or had he simply grown to believe that only he could do the job?
 We may never know.
-Richard also cast aspersions on his brother's legitimacy as well as the nephew's, though the Dowager Queen Elizabeth Woodville wasn't popular, so the line of attack against her marriage with Edward IV was carried through more thoroughly.
+Richard cast aspersions on his brother's legitimacy as well as the nephew's, though the Dowager Queen Elizabeth Woodville wasn't popular, so the line of attack against her marriage with Edward IV was carried through more thoroughly.
 Also, Richard of York (father of Edward IV and Richard III) had earlier made a similar claim because of the incompetence and insanity/catatonic episode of Henry VI.

-- A lot depends on how much you trust the well-known accounts of Richard III's reign, most of which (like Shakespeare's version) were written by people casting aspersions on Richard's legitimacy in order to invest the otherwise ineligible Henry VII with some kind of legitimacy.
+- A lot depends on how much you trust the well-known accounts of Richard III's reign, most of which (like Shakespeare's version) were written by people casting aspersions on Richard's own legitimacy in order to invest the otherwise ineligible Henry VII with some kind of legitimacy.
 For instance, other accounts say that Edward V and his brother were excluded from the throne on the grounds of them issuing from a marriage that by the law of the time was bigamous (Edward IV having married Elizabeth Woodville while still being engaged to another woman according to the testimony of a bishop) without Richard's doing.
 Let's also not forget Henry IV's accession to the throne by the deposition and murder of Richard II, where Edmund Mortimer, who had a better claim to the throne than Henry but was still a child, was prevented from becoming king.